Marak/HTML/README.md

  - HTML is `< 4 bytes` in size!
  - I'm annoyed I had to build this.

-*Note: I have no idea how to use [Weld](https://github.com/hij1nx/weld) or [Plates](https://github.com/flatiron/plates).
-I've hit brick walls with both of these projects several times.*
+*Note: I have no idea how to successfully use [Weld](https://github.com/hij1nx/weld) or [Plates](https://github.com/flatiron/plates).*

 ## Core Concepts

  - I know HTML.
 So you do?
  - It's not possible to write **any** templating logic in HTML
- - JSON data will bind to CSS classes
+ - Data could be bound via CSS classes
- - A context may be set for any render using a CSS selector ( a partial )
+ - A context may be set for any render using a CSS selector ( a partial! )
  - That's it.

 ## Examples

-### Basic data binding
+### Rendering basic data

-**html**

 ```html
 <p class="name">name placeholder</p>